-The Historic Preservation Committee designates and establishes the preservation of landmarks within the Village.
+The Historic Preservation Commission designates and establishes the preservation of landmarks within the Village.
 Petition for nomination of historic structures are submitted before the annual May meeting where a public hearing is held in which the Commission makes an official determination on the historic significance of a structure, landmark or site.

 The Commission shall meet as from time to time directed by the Village Board or at the call of the Chair.